-The Terms of Reference define the purpose and structures of Yellingbo Conservation Area Coordinating Committee (YCACC).
+The Terms of Reference define the purpose and structures of the former Yellingbo Conservation Area Coordinating Committee (YCACC).

 The Terms of reference below are dated 27/10/15 and endorsed by the Hon Lisa Neville MP, Minister for Environment, Climate Change and Water.